West Coast Demersal Scalefish Resource consultation - phase 2, includes separate Statewide Recreational survey

 In the status reports of the fisheries and aquatic resources 2019-20 (page 16, https://www.fish.wa.gov.au/Documents/sofar/status_reports_of_the_fisheries_and_aquatic_resources_2019-20.pdf - line 5 of Table) it is mentioned that the recreational catch (South Coast and West Coast Demersal Finfish) was 59-77t (95% Confidence Interval, boat only in 17/18).
 In the next years report ( https://www.fish.wa.gov.au/Documents/sofar/status_reports_of_the_fisheries_and_aquatic_resources_2020-21.pdf - page 12, Table line 3) the same activity is given for recreational fishing 210t-253t (95% Confidence Interval, private boats in 17/18).
 Now, the data sources quoted seem identical, and I would please like to ask what is different in the processes followed that resulted in such a difference in catch estimates?
 Also, are the data used in the creation of the full report ( frr316) available for reproducing the results of the survey?
 Kind Regards, Dr. Foivos I. Diakogiannis

-FoivosD asked over 1 year ago
+FoivosD asked about 2 years ago

 Hi Dr. Diakogiannis